Thirty teams packed St George’s School hall for this, the 24th Quiz of Quizzes, organised by Rotary in Harpenden.

 their strong teamwork and for their inspirational, powerful and engaging talks.

-A former student at St George’s School is spending eight months in Malaysia as a volunteer teaching English at a secondary school in Kelantan.
+A former student at St George’s school, 19-year-old Lottie Apsey is spending eight months in Malaysia as a volunteer, teaching English at a secondary school.

 Few school leavers seeking a university place or a job will have experienced the all-important face-to-face interview.
 This is why, each year, Rotary in Harpenden offer local students the opportunity to go through a 'mock interview'.